Last Updated: July 2016

 - Question Data, including: the names and emails of those who submit questions for candidates or for Elections, plus the existence or phrasing of any rejected questions.

-- Elections Staffer Data, including: names, emails, location, or other personal information about other Elections staff or recruitment applicants.
+- Elections Volunteer Data, including: names, emails, location, or other personal information about other Elections volunteers or recruitment applicants.

 Definitions of Spaces

-There are 4 types of spaces that Elections staff may participate in:
+There are 4 types of spaces that Elections volunteers may participate in:

 - Outside the OTW, including: personal blogs, public online spaces, anonymous spaces, and physical spaces (in person).